passy/awesome-recursion-schemes/README.md

 - [recursion-schemes](https://github.com/ekmett/recursion-schemes/) for
   Haskell - The canonical implementation by Edward Kmett.
-  [yaya](https://github.com/sellout/yaya) for Haskell - implementation that closer follows the scientific papers and code design improved comparably to `recursion-schemes`, which was the first library.
+  [yaya](https://github.com/sellout/yaya) for Haskell - an implementation that closely follows the scientific papers and comparably to `recursion-schemes`, has a set of right code design choices and so improvements.
 - [Matryoshka](https://github.com/slamdata/matryoshka) for Scala using Scalaz -
   Generalized folds, unfolds, and traversals for fixed point data structures.
 - [andyscott/droste](https://github.com/andyscott/droste) for Scala using Cats -